When was Donald Trump born?

 When talking about Trump’s time in the Whitehouse, there are almost two sides of the man to discuss.
 First, the president calls the shots and leads from the oval office, and then there is the public figure.
 So, on the one hand, you have a man making bold statements and signing laws with a strong focus on the American economy and foreign relations.
 But, on the other, you have the man fixated on using Twitter to communicate with his followers and using photo ops wherever possible.

-Trump’s need for a strong public persona continued with the handling of the Covid crisis.
+Trump’s need for a strong public persona continued with handling the Covid crisis.

 Another event that will play a big part in Donald J. Trump’s legacy is the Covid pandemic.
 At the time of writing, we can’t talk about figures and the full impact of the situation as it is still ongoing.
 President Biden is now in charge of handling measures and vaccination attempts.
 But, we can discuss Trump’s efforts and handling of the situation.